 The panel, which is available whenever a CAM document is active, contains the salient information for that CAM document, including the layers, the current Dcode or tool bit, grid/unit settings, and the absolute location of the cursor within the design space.
 You can also alternate focus between the Info, DRC, Nets, and Steps regions of the panel for other design-specific information.

 The Layers region shows all created/imported layers and their visibility status.
 The current layer will have a white X through its associated color swatch and is also reported at the top of the region.
 You can double-click on another layer's name to make it the current layer.

-You can highlight any layer in this list then use the Up Arrow and Down Arrow keys to scroll through the CAM data in single-layer mode.
+You can highlight any layer in this list then use the Up Arrow and Down Arrow keys on the keyboard to scroll through the CAM data in single-layer mode.
 The Right Arrow key will make all layers visible, while the Left Arrow key will isolate the highlighted layer.
 Multiple layers can be selected by using the standard Shift+Click and Ctrl+Click features, allowing you to show, hide, or delete various layers at once.
-You can use the + and * keys on the numeric keypad to cycle through all visible layers or only signal/plane layers, respectively.
+You can use the +/- and * keys on the numeric keypad to cycle through all visible layers or only signal/plane layers, respectively.

 Layers may be deleted from the panel, but doing so is an irreversible action.
 The Undo command in the Edit menu will not restore deleted layers.

 You can toggle back and forth between the CAMtastic panel and the active CAM document by using the Shift+F5 keyboard shortcut.
 The F4 key will toggle the visibility state of all floating panels.